5 Best Tours of El Albaicín and Sacromonte in Granada

 • Church of San Gil and Santa Ana: In the Plaza de Santa Ana you will visit the magnificent church of San Gil and Santa Ana, a small Mudejar temple built on the remains of the Almanzora aljama mosque.
 One of the most unique in Granada and in my opinion one of the most beautiful.

 • Plaza Nueva: One of the liveliest squares in Granada full of souvenir stores, bars and restaurants where you can sit and have a coffee while watching the performances of musicians and other street artists.
-Here you will find the Real Chancillería, a captivating building from the 16th century wrapped in a halo of mystery and about which many legends of ghosts circulate.
+Here you will find the Real Chancillería, a captivating 16th century building shrouded in mystery and about which many legends of ghosts circulate.

 • Paseo de los Tristes: Despite its melancholic name, this street has a very festive atmosphere and unique views of the Alhambra.
 Located next to the Darro River, the Paseo de los Tristes is one of my favorite places to have some wine in its coquettish terraces.
 The origin of its name will surprise you, just like everything else you will see along the street.